NAZEEHANAUSHAD/CE888_ASSIGNEMENT_2/README.md

     The pre-processing functions are the same for both the attributes.
 However, specify the attriute in the 'load_prepoc_data' function.
 You can choose any variable as the protected attribute, however keep in mind that it should fit the definitions of bias in the project.

-6. The notebook 'General attributes and visualisation' is to show loading and some general attributes of the data, this is not integral to the pipeline.
-This is just to get a sense of the data.